audioxide/data/data/posts/20181011-reviews-queens-of-the-stone-age-queens-of-the-stone-age.md

   boundary warping, or the self-assured, unrepentant coolness with which every other album has been delivered.
 week: 167
+blurb: QOTSA’s debut serves as a glimpse into their career as princesses, before being made queens.
+There's always time for good ol’ sleazy rock’n’roll.
 ---
 author: André
 review: >-